ccardea/osy-site/yoga/yama.md

 In modern terms, this is known as taking responsibility for one's actions.
 The yogi does not make excuses or blame others for his circumstances, but realizes that they are the result of his own actions.
 This is not always easy.

 ### *Asteya* - Not Stealing
-Obvious forms: not taking anything that doesn't belong to you.
-Subtle forms: putting in a good day's work for your employer.

 #### Sutra 2.37
 *Asteya-pratiṣṭhāyāṁ sarva-ratna-upasthānam*